-The Board of Directors approved a Majority Voting Policy for directors pursuant to which, with respect to uncontested elections, each nominee who receives less than a majority of the votes expressed FOR his election may not become a director.
+Pursuant to the Canada Business Corporations Act, election of directors is subject to majority voting whereby with respect to uncontested elections, each nominee who receives less than a majority of the votes expressed FOR his election may not become a director.

-Despite the fact that she is not an officer of the Corporation, but as the Chair of the Board is not an independent director, the Board of Directors has appointed a Lead Director with the responsibility of ensuring that the Board of Directors functions independently from management.
+As the Executive Chair of the Board is an officer of the Corporation and is not an independent director, the Board of Directors has appointed a Lead Director with the responsibility of ensuring that the Board of Directors functions independently from management.